 In retrospect, it was a little silly because I had no leeway in case anything went wrong.
 But you live and learn.

-But what I learnt was that by having a more realistic target I could find 3 or 4 deals every time I went looking for one, instead of waiting for 6 months and finding nothing.
+But what I learnt was that by having a more realistic target I could find 3 or 4 property development deals every time I went looking for one, instead of waiting for 6 months and finding nothing.
 My usual deal when I got into the swing of things was a £60k house and I’d make around £10-15k profit on it.

 But when I first started I was looking for a £100k house I could buy for £80k and make £30k profit on.
 It dawned on me pretty quickly that if I did 1 or 2 of these ‘normal / easy’ deals in the time it took me to find one of these amazing deals, I could make just as much money.